grame-cncm/faust/tools/benchmark/README.md

 ## interp-trace

 The **interp-trace** tool runs and intruments the compiled program using the Interpreter backend.
 Various statistics on the code are collected and displayed while running and/or when closing the application, typically FP_SUBNORMAL, FP_INFINITE and FP_NAN values, or INTEGER_OVERFLOW and DIV_BY_ZERO operations.
-Mode 4 and 5 allow to display the stack trace of the running code when FP_INFINITE or FP_NAN values are produced.
-The -control mode allows to check controls value, by explicitly setting their *min* and *max* values (for now).
+Mode 4 and 5 allow to display the stack trace of the running code when FP_INFINITE, FP_NAN or INTEGER_OVERFLOW values are produced.
+The -control mode allows to check control parameters, by explicitly setting their *min* and *max* values (for now).

 `interp-trace -trace <1-5> [additional Faust options (-ftz xx)] foo.dsp`